-This 2-day, 1-night tour travels along the river from Friant Dam near Fresno to the confluence of the Merced River.
-As it weaves across a historic farming region, participants learn about the status of the river’s restoration and how the challenges of the plan are being worked out.
+This 2-day, 1-night tour traveled along the river from Friant Dam near Fresno to the confluence of the Merced River.
+As it weaved across a historic farming region, participants learned about the status of the river’s restoration and how the challenges of the plan are being worked out.

 Contact Nick Gray, programs manager, via email or call 916-444-6240 with any questions.

 “Good organization.
 Cool to see the fish released.”

 “It was well organized and everything ran smoothly.
 I appreciated this because it made the focus of the event education, rather than worrying about logistics.”

 Regular Price – $625 (one person, single-occupancy room).

 Early Bird Price – $595 if you register online by Oct.
 8. Click on the Eventbrite button above.

 Fee includes all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
 Participants are responsible for their own transportation to and from the tour’s beginning and end point.

 The tour began on November 7 at 7:30 a.m. in Fresno at the Hotel Piccadilly and ended at the hotel on November 8 at 6:30 p.m.
 The tour stayed overnight at a hotel in Los Banos.

 Continuing education credits may be available for an additional fee for attorneys, water plant/wastewater plant operators and other vocations/professions.